rdmontague/oliverschores/index.md

 <body>
   <h1>Oliver's Chores</h1>
 <br>
-    <p>Daily Chores</p>
+    <h1>Daily Chores</h1>
     <br>
-<h1>These are tasks that should be completed daily.
+<p>These are tasks that should be completed daily.
 Upon completetion, the chores are worth $20.
-The daily chores must be completed every day in order to earn the money.</h1>
+The daily chores must be completed every day in order to earn the money.</p>
 <br>
     <br>
 <div>